oracle/weblogic-kubernetes-operator/site/architecture.md

 *	The operator is deployed into its own namespace.
 If the Elastic Stack integration option is configured, then a logstash pod will also be deployed in the operator’s namespace.
 *	WebLogic domains will be deployed into various namespaces.
 There can be more than one domain in a namespace, if desired.
 There is no limit on the number of domains or namespaces that an operator can manage.
 Note that there can be more than one operator in a Kubernetes cluster, but each operator is configured with a list of the specific namespaces that it is responsible for.
 The operator will not take any action on any domain that is not in one of the namespaces the operator is configured to manage.
 * Customers are responsible for load balancer configuration, which will typically be in the same namespace with domains or in a system, shared namespace such as the `kube-system` namespace.
-*	Customers are responsible for Elasticsearch and kibana deployment, which are typically deployed in the `default` namespace.
+*	Customers are responsible for Elasticsearch and Kibana deployment, which are typically deployed in the `default` namespace.

 ## Domain architecture